 Our domestic brave new world has changed rapidly during the past decade or so, taking a decidedly Orwellian direction in terms of putting a yoke on personal liberties.
 It should come as no surprise, therefore, that the biggest US budget item, despite talk of cut backs in manpower, will continue to be for militaristic [overt and covert] and so-called war [homeland and foreign] expenditures, outspending most of the rest of the world combined.
 This is the Big Brother fall-out of the military-industrial complex President Eisenhower warned about when he left office saying, "We must never let the weight of this combination endanger our liberties or democratic processes."

 Too late now, the largely autonomous Pentagon long ago experienced its frankenstein moment.
 It is now a colossus with upwards of 1000 military bases and growing ["... he shall honor a god of fortresses ..." and "You shall live by the sword ...."
 See Dan.
 11:37, 38; Gen. 27:40; also the Feature article, Obadiah And The Prophetic Parable Of The Tares] scattered around the global village overseen by its regional command centers.
 This doesn't include its naval battle fleets on which the sun never sets.
 And now with GPS coordinates in hand, at will it can rain down fire from the sky on any city, town or house on the planet, including those in the good ol' US of A, with its growing fleet of drones and satellites [See Rev. 13:13; also Military Drones Flying In US Skies] as the office of the US President, through executive orders and kill list, has the self-appointed authority to order the assassination of US citizens without Constitutional due process of law.
 This is the Lawless One after all.
 [See America Lost].
-It is the mightiest war power in the history of mankind's tenure on Earth.
+Arguably, it is the mightiest war power [both militarily and economically] in the history of mankind's tenure on Earth.
 And according to the prophecies, perhaps sooner than later, its sights will be fully turned on us.
 [See 2 Ths.
 2:11, 12].

 We're entranced by the antiChristian fables that have become the hollow twin pillars of our "Christian" religious holidays, which portray the white male Christ either as a helpless baby in a manger, or dead on a cross, perfect idealizations for creating religious snowflakes.
 [Snowflake].
 Simultaneously, we are witnessing the deliberate eroding of the economic infrastructure and political freedoms [NSA, Homeland Security, the National Defense Authorization Act et al along with its European counterparts; see We're All Enemies Now] of its human citizens, while Western corporations, walking hand-in-hand with Western governments [the TTIP, CETA, TISA etc.], have been granted "personhood" in the US, ironically beating the pro-life folks at their own game.
 [See the Sneakers article, One World Peace And Security].
 However, the foundation of these problems goes far beyond breaches of constitutional law and its effect on society.